 Multicultural Dolls Help Founder Fulfill Lifelong Dream

-Wildline Pyrame is the founder of Fusion Dolls, a toy company that creates multicultural dolls to spread diversity awareness and encourage kids to love themselves inside and out.
+Widline Pyrame is the founder of Fusion Dolls, a toy company that creates multicultural dolls to spread diversity awareness and encourage kids to love themselves inside and out.

-The inspiration for Widline’s business came after watching “The Doll Test,” a program about a racial perceptions experiment made famous in the 1940s by Dr. Kenneth and Mamie Clark in which overwhelmingly black children chose the white doll instead of the black doll as “more beautiful.”
+Growing up in Haiti, Widline felt first-hand how it felt to play with dolls that did not look like her.
+Then she watched “The Doll Test,” a program about a racial perceptions experiment made famous in the 1940s by Dr. Kenneth and Mamie Clark in which overwhelmingly black children chose the white doll instead of the black doll as “more beautiful.”